BenHowkins/otoku_blog/README.md

   <image src="assets/readme/home_page_top.png" width="650px"></image><br>
   <image src="assets/readme/home_page_bottom.png" width="650px"></image>

+### Add Post Page
+- This page displays a form which allows users to submit their own posts/ reviews.
+- The form includes the following fields for input:
+    - The post's title
+    - The post's slug
+    - The author's name
+    - A selector for the featured image
+    - The post's excerpt
+    - The post's content
+- The Title, Slug, Author and Content fields are labeled with a * to indicate they are required.
+- The bootom of the form has a Submit button which when pushed with a correctly filled out form will submit the post for approval and  sends the user back to the home screen.<br>
+<image src="assets/readme/add_post_page_top.png" width="650px"></image>
+<image src="assets/readme/add_post_page_bottom.png" width="650px"></image>

 ### Post Detail Page
 - The following data displays at the top of the page:
     - The featured image